1500 South Sycamore Avenue, Sioux Falls, South Dakota 57110, United States

 My goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.

-On your first visit please be prepared to complete required paperwork including a new client information form, an authorization for care and treatment form, a notice of privacy practices acknowledgment, informed consent, and be able to provide insurance information needed.
+On your first visit please be prepared to complete required paperwork including a new client information packet, complete with a MH/Addiction Intake Assessment, an authorization for care and treatment form, a notice of privacy practices acknowledgment, informed consent, and be able to provide insurance information needed, etc. Additional forms may be required based on the reason for referral.

 All licensed counselors are required to follow the ACA Standard Code of Ethics.
 The Ethical Principles are the foundation for professional ethical behavior and decision-making.